iluvjava/Maths/Notebook 2.0/AMATH 583/Optimizing for Sparse Matrix Product.md

 Oops.
 That means, we can't index the matrix frequently.

 ---
-### **Sparse Matrix Multiplications**
+### **COO Sparse Matrix Multiplication**

-With the sparse matrix storage.
+The COO Matrix: It's based on triples `(a, i, j)` where `a` is the value of the element in the matrix A, and it should have coordinate `(i,j)` in the matrix $A$.

-Consider the following implementions of the coordinate matrix and the matrix vector multiplications for the coordinate matrix.
+Consider the following implementation of the coordinate matrix and the matrix vector multiplications for the coordinate matrix.

 ```cpp
 #include <iostream>